xiaohan2012/graph-event-detection/diary.md

   - four methods
 - check dblp data(no document found)
 - timeline vis for all datasets in one html page

-- U too small for bloomberg
-- add title for thread-like data.
+- add "RE: " style title for github data.
-  - why events in islamic data have titles while github does not?
 - system generated text(build, etc) for github
   - user *coverall* should be removed

+- U too small for bloomberg

 - all red for contexted events in bloomberg

 - 4 mins to run *enron* experiment(without lst and variance)